 Even tough I am not consuming refined sugars or processed foods anymore, I am obviously eating natural sugars (most of us are).
 Natural sugars can actually have the same addictive effect if you tend to indulge a bit too much.

 And guess what?

-This was my case when I first stop binging!
+This was totally my case when I first stop binging!

-As I regained confidence with food, I tended to overindulge with all sorts of natural sweetness: fresh & dried fruits, some breads, ‘healthy’ raw homemade treats full of dates, honey or bananas.
+As I regained confidence with food, I had a tendency to overindulge in all sorts of natural sweetness: fresh & dried fruits, some kind of breads, or ‘healthy’ raw homemade treats full of dates, honey or bananas.

 Finally, I recently noticed an increase in my need to reach for carbs or healthy treats after lunch or dinner.
 At first, I was panicking “is my bulimia coming back?“, “how come I can’t control my cravings?“…

 It took me a few days before realising that it wasn’t my bulimia which was coming back, but my sugar addiction.

 So I stopped eating healthy desserts and adding fresh & dried fruits to everything.
 After a few days, I finally started to feel much better.
 My digestion is now better and I don’t have these horrible daily sweet cravings anymore.